What We Do

 What is CQUIN?

 CQUIN stands for the HIV Coverage, Quality, and Impact Network.
-CQUIN is a network of countries and stakeholders dedicated to improving HIV service delivery by advancing DSD.
+CQUIN is a learning network of countries and stakeholders dedicated to improving HIV service delivery by disseminating evidence for innovative service delivery models, focusing on data and evidence, highlighting the perspectives of recipients of care, and systematically tracking change over time.

 What does the network do?